theAeon/RokuKastFF/README.md

-# RokuKast
+# RokuKastFF

-> A Chrome extension to stream web videos to Roku devices.
+> A Firefox Port of a Chrome extension to stream web videos to Roku devices.

 ## Building